prequel-dev/workshop/scenarios/scenario-01-cre-2024-009/README.md

 /home/studentXX/workshop/scenarios/scenario-01-cre-2024-009
 ```

+Change XX to your lab number found on your lab worksheet printout (e.g. 1, 2, ...
+10).

 Run the `trigger.sh` script to trigger the scenario problem.

 This script will create a Kubernetes job that generates Jaeger traces and sends them to the OpenTelemetry Collector.
 It takes a few minutes to complete.